veda2wratha/Android-Interview-Quetions/README.md

 ## Common Interview Quetions

-1. Tell me about your self?
+- Tell me about your self?
-2. Why you are loocking for a job change?
+- Why you are loocking for a job change?
+  > I are looking for better career prospects, professional growth and work opportunities.
+You want a change in career direction.
+You are looking for new challenges at work.
+You were made redundant or the company closed down.

 ## Android Interview Quetions

-1. What is Activity?
-2. What is ContextThemeWrapper?
-3. What is Context?
-4. What is a Widget?
-5. Difference Between Class and Abstract class?
-6. When to use Interface and Abstract Class?
-7. What is the difference between public, private and protected?
-8. What is Multithreading?
-9. Explain OOPS concepts in java
-10. What is Overloading and Overriding?
-11. Difference beetween Service and IntentService?
-12. Activity lifecycle methodes
-13. Fragment lifecycle methods
-14. Types of servicess
-15. How you handle - when the user press back while the Async task is in progress?
-16. Explain launcher modes in android
-17. How you maintain multi platform base URLs using gradle
-18. What is mVC, MVP and MVVM and tell me the difference?
-19. Why we need to use Kotlin?
-20. Types of access modifiers and access specifiers
-21. Diff b/w interface, marker interface & abstract class
-22. Where we use LinkedList over Arraylist and vice versa?
-23. How hash map works internally
-24. Live Data - types - usage
-25. Difference between interface and class?
-26. Split a link list in half in one itration
-27. Does hash map can take null as key & value?
-28. Does set store null as value
-29. Activity A->B->C->D - how you go back directly to B from D
-30. Difference between comparable and comparator
-31. Diff b/w final, finalize and finally
-32. Thread to thread communication
-33. Difference b/w coordinator and constraint layout
-34. Replacements of weights in constraint layout
-35. How glide and picasso works internally
-36. How firebase library works internally
+- What is Activity?
+  > An activity represents a single screen with a user interface just like a window or frame of Java.
+Android Activity is the subclass of ContextThemeWrapper class.

+- What is ContextThemeWrapper?
+  > ContextThemeWrapper adds theming support to a Context, otherwise, you can't apply any theme to the Views you create.
+That's why Activity layouts support themes while widget layouts don't, for example.
+You can also create a ContextThemeWrapper yourself to override the current theme with another one.

+- What is Context?
+  > As the name suggests, it's the context of the current state of the application/object.
+[Learn more](https://stackoverflow.com/questions/3572463/what-is-context-on-android)

+- What is a Widget?
+  > A widget is a small gadget or control of your android application placed on the home screen.
+Widgets can be very handy as they allow you to put your favorite applications on your home screen in order to quickly access them.
+You have probably seen some common widgets, such as music widget, weather widget, clock widget e.t.c

+- Difference Between Class and Abstract class?
+  In Class, We use the class as a keyword and in the abstract class, the abstract is the keyword and in the interface, the interface is the keyword.
+In class, we have only concrete methods and in the abstract class, we have both concrete and abstract methods The concrete method means a method that as implementation.
+[Learn more](https://www.youtube.com/watch?v=zb4caZzuNI8&ab_channel=DurgaSoftwareSolutions)

+8. When to use Interface and Abstract Class?
+9. What is the difference between public, private and protected?
+10. What is Multithreading?
+11. Explain OOPS concepts in java
+12. What is Overloading and Overriding?
+13. Difference beetween Service and IntentService?
+14. Activity lifecycle methodes
+15. Fragment lifecycle methods
+16. Types of servicess
+17. How you handle - when the user press back while the Async task is in progress?
+18. Explain launcher modes in android
+19. How you maintain multi platform base URLs using gradle
+20. What is mVC, MVP and MVVM and tell me the difference?
+21. Why we need to use Kotlin?
+22. Types of access modifiers and access specifiers
+23. Diff b/w interface, marker interface & abstract class
+24. Where we use LinkedList over Arraylist and vice versa?
+25. How hash map works internally
+26. Live Data - types - usage
+27. Difference between interface and class?
+28. Split a link list in half in one itration
+29. Does hash map can take null as key & value?
+30. Does set store null as value
+31. Activity A->B->C->D - how you go back directly to B from D
+32. Difference between comparable and comparator
+33. Diff b/w final, finalize and finally
+34. Thread to thread communication
+35. Difference b/w coordinator and constraint layout
+36. Replacements of weights in constraint layout
+37. How glide and picasso works internally
+38. How firebase library works internally

 ## Interview 1